Navidliverpool/angularPrac4/README.md

 **AngularPrac4** is an angular project.

-It is an admin Card Page sample.
+It is an **Admin Card Page Sample**.

 How it works:

-The Card page is included of two aspects.
+The Card Page is included of two aspects.

 At the left side there are inputs to create a new card and it gets saved into the database through the api.